In this tutorial, we will show you how to scrape the posts from LinkedIn.com.

 - Set "Scroll times" and "Internal" you need

 - Select "Scroll down to bottom of the page" as "Scroll way"

-2. Most social media website use scroll-down-to-refresh to view more data, click here to learn more about dealing with infinite scrolling.
+2. Most social media websites use scroll-down-to-refresh to view more data, click here to learn more about dealing with infinite scrolling.

-3) Create a "Loop Item" -to loop extract each post
+3. Create a "Loop Item" - loop extract each post

-- Scroll down and select the first post in the built-in browser
+- Scroll down and select the 1st post in the built-in browser

 We need to make sure the whole block of the first post is covered in blue when you curse over your mouse.
 Only in this way, we could see the whole post block is highlighted in green after clicking, covering all other information like author, title, content...etc.

 - Click the second whole post

 Octoparse will automatically recognize the other similar blocks and highlight them in green

 - Click " Extract text of the selected element " on the "Action Tips" panel